 Penalty: $2 000.

-125. Contract or mortgage not illegal, etc., by reason of offence
+125. Contract or mortgage not illegal etc. by reason of offence

 (1) A regulated contract or a regulated mortgage is not illegal, void or unenforceable by reason only that the credit provider or mortgagee is guilty of an offence against this Act.